meashiri/ctf-writeups/gh-pages/content/posts/202305-byuctf/index.md

 ![](roman_numerals_2x.png)

 The notion is to represent a number in romal numerals, but replace the roman letters with the decimal equivalent.
-So, 123 represented in roman is CXXIII, and will be written as 1001010111  `aka 100-10-10-1-1-1` in XKCD terms.
+So, 123 represented in roman is CXXIII, and will be written as 1001010111  `or 100-10-10-1-1-1` in XKCD terms.

 We are given a challenge server, that would serve 500 of these problems and if we answer them all correctly, we would get the flag.